 The spell, hitting someone who did not share the caster’s soul, went blasting back to find its caster.
 Rather like taking an axe to a heavy plank that turns out not to be anchored at both ends.
 Being unstable, it flips up and bashes you.

-It got Tom, and it got him good.
+The spell got Tom, and it got him good.
 The fact that he already had other Horcruxes and couldn’t be killed may explain why it completely destroyed his body tying to get him out of it.
-Once it got him out of his own body it then followed the still intact soul connection to the fragment in Harry, and probably tried to destroy it as well.
+Once it got him out of his own body it then followed the still intact soul connection to the fragment in Harry, and probably tried to destroy that one as well.
 Which is where the scar came from.
-It shorted out the fragment that had been possessing Harry, but it didn’t get it out of hm.
+It shorted out the fragment that had been possessing Harry, but it didn’t take it out of hm.
 It didn’t even break the connection to the remaining portion of Tom’s soul.
 It was trying to perform its function backwards, having started at the wrong end, and by the time it got to Harry had probably overextended itself and was running on empty.
-Which for Harry's sake may be just as well.
+Which for Harry's sake is probably just as well.

 Because the fact remains that making a Horcrux does not mean that you physically live forever.
 We have no evidence whatsoever to suggest that it makes you immune to time.
 Eventually you are still going to lose your body — or it will become so enfeebled that you will be trapped in it.
 Only anomalies like Tom, who can naturally reach out and possess others get any kind of benefit from creating Horcruxes.
 Otherwise all a wizard accomplishes by it is something that will diminish his soul in order to tether it on this side of the Veil, and since any wizard has the option of choosing to be a ghost, and can do so with a complete soul, a Horcrux effectively produces absolutely zilch.